Fairport Convention (with Sandy Denny)Berkeley Community Theatre, Berkeley, California

 Trevor Lucas, Sandy Denny, Jerry Donahue, Dave Swarbrick, Dave Pegg

-In May of 1969, when members of the band were returning to London from a performance in Birmingham, the van in which they were riding ran off the road in the middle of the night.
-Martin Lamble and Jeannie Franklyn (Richard Thompson's girlfriend) both were killed.
+In May of 1969, when members of the band were driving on the M1, returning to London from a performance at Mothers, a club in Birmingham, the van in which they were riding ran off the road in the early hours of the morning.
+Martin Lamble (who was only nineteen) and Jeannie Franklyn (Richard Thompson's American girlfriend, and also a desgner of fashionable clothes) both were killed.
 The other musicians (apart from Sandy Denny, who was not in the van) all were injured.
-The accident nearly brought Fairport Convention to a sorrowful end, but after allowing time for grief and recovery, they finally resolved to continue with their music.
+The accident nearly brought Fairport Convention to a sorrowful end, but after allowing time for grief and recovery, the survivors finally resolved to continue with their music.

 Jerry Donahue, Trevor Lucas, Dave Pegg, Dave Swarbrick